 About Moral Fibres

 Navigating the sustainability maze can be difficult.
-From distinguishing between the products that are actually green and sustainable from greenwashing to knowing the things you can do to actually make a difference, it’s tricky.
+From distinguishing between the products that are actually green and sustainable from those that are greenwashing, to knowing the things you can do to actually make a difference, it’s tricky.

 That’s where I come in.
 My name’s Wendy, and I aim to make sustainability simple.
-As a sustainability expert, I research and write on all things sustainability here on Moral Fibres, so you don’t have to spend hours trawling the internet.
+As a sustainability expert, I research and write on all things sustainability here on Moral Fibres – a UK eco blog – so you don’t have to spend hours trawling the internet.

-I live and breathe sustainability.
-I have got a BSc (Hons) in Environmental Geography from the University of Aberdeen.
-I also hold an MSc with distinction in Environmental Sustainability from the University of Edinburgh – specialising in environmental education.
+I’m passionate about sustainability.
+I have a BSc (Hons) in Environmental Geography from the University of Aberdeen.
+As well as that, I hold an MSc with distinction in Environmental Sustainability from the University of Edinburgh – specialising in environmental education.

 In 2020 I was named one of Forbes 100 Leading UK Environmentalists.
-In the same year, Moral Fibres was also ranked by Vulio as the UK’s top green blog.
+In the same year, Moral Fibres was also ranked by Vuelio as the UK’s top green blog.

 Where To Start Living A Greener Life?